chipsec/chipsec/docs/sphinx/installation/USBwithUEFIShell.rst

 1. Extract the contents of ``__install__/UEFI/chipsec_py368_uefi_x64.zip`` to the USB drive, as appropriate.

-   -  This will create a /efi/Tools directory with Python368.efi and /efi/StdLib with subdirectories for dependencies.
+   -  This will create a /efi/Tools directory with Python.efi and /efi/StdLib with subdirectories for dependencies.

 2. Copy the contents of CHIPSEC to the USB drive.